 Don’t forget a tool bag for roadside emergencies.
 Some companies sell tool bags for motorcycles already equipped.
 You should be familiar with tools you may need for your bike in case of emergency repairs.
 If you don’t know, you should get educated, check your manual for your motorcycle for many useful tips prior to heading off.
-We will try to get an article posted on this topic before riding season hits high gear.
 If you do find yourself along the side of the road, tie a bandanna around your mirror, this will tell passing riders you need help.
 If you see a bike on the side of the road, stop to see if you can help.

 Many riders wear their leathers as rain gear, which works fine unless you are in an all day rain, or an extended down pour.
 Leather gets very heavy when wet and does not always dry out overnight.
 If you plan to purchase rain gear, be sure it is made for motorcyclists, otherwise you end up with shreds of plastic flapping in the wind.
 One important feature to look for in rain gear is visibility.
 Riding on the interstate in pouring rain is stressful in itself, but when you disappear from view in the tire spray of a semi it is dangerous as well.
 Try to pick something with high visible color or at minimum, with reflective striping.

 If you don’t live in a helmet law state and don't normally wear a helmet, you may need to wear one in states you are traveling through and to.
 Check the Insurance Institute for Highway safety website for a listing of laws by state.
 Be sure you have your helmet packed.